Showing posts with label Memoirs. Show all posts

 We could loop the loop and fly upside down.
 We could get ourselves out of a spin.
 We could do forced landings with the engine cut.
 We could side-slip and land decently in a strong cross-wind...and we were full of confidence.

 Flight after flight in Greece, his 15-airplane squadron is hopeless outnumbered by the hundreds of German bombers and fighter planes on missions nearby.
 Dahl flies 3-5 missions a day trying to protect Allied boats unloading cargo, ammunition, and supplies.
-He is forced to fly his plane directly at the enemy since his machine guns are fixed in his wings and could only shoot straight ahead. albeit through the rotating propellor, a phenomenon Dahl could never understand..
+He is forced to fly his plane directly at the enemy fighters since his machine guns are fixed in his wings and could only shoot straight ahead, albeit through the rotating propeller, a phenomenon Dahl could never understand.

 Each flight is perilous.
-Once completed, he and his meager squadron wait by their runway to see which of their fellow pilots return and which did not make it back.
+Once completed, he and his meager squadron wait back at their home runway to see which of their fellow pilots return and which did not make it back.
 He maintains his fearlessness in flying into incredible situations and, with the exception of one horrific crash, emerges in one piece each time.

 (Note: This is the second book in Dahl's autobiography series.
 The first book, Boy recounts his early childhood, while Going Solo picks up where Boy ends.)